-In order to find out, CardHub conducted a study whereby we analyzed online rates and anonymously called the nation’s largest consumer banks as well as Visa, MasterCard and one of the Travelex locations in the John F. Kennedy Airport (Visa and MasterCard are the most widely accepted card networks around the world, and Travelex is the world’s largest currency exchange operator).
-Both for uniformity’s sake and because the Euro is the most prevalent foreign currency, we gathered information about the U.S. Dollar-to-Euro exchange rate as of May 8, 2014.
+So, in order to help international travelers minimize costs, CardHub surveyed the nation’s largest consumer banks as well as the world’s two largest card networks (Visa and MasterCard) and the country’s largest currency exchange service (Travelex at New York City’s John F. Kennedy Airport).
+Both for uniformity’s sake and because the Euro is the most prevalent foreign currency, we gathered information about the U.S. Dollar-to-Euro exchange rate as of May 8, 2015.
 In other words, we determined the dollar amount needed to buy one Euro from each of the companies polled.
-Please find the results of this study, as well as our findings from previous years, below:

 Note: All of the above numbers are averages and the credit / debit card metric assumes a no foreign fee card.

-- On average, the cheapest way to convert currency is to do so automatically with a no foreign transaction fee credit card or a no foreign fee debit card on the Visa or MasterCard network.
-The average bank and Travelex location charge 6.73% and 10.17% more, respectively.
+- The cheapest way to convert currency is to do so automatically with a no foreign transaction fee credit card on the Visa or MasterCard network.
+The average bank and Travelex location charge 5.88% and 9.05% more, respectively.
+Using a no foreign fee debit card is recommended for cash withdrawals for the same reason.

 Note: 2014 was the first year that Credit Union data was collected.